NickPyae/oh-integration/open-horizon-integration/hub/04-configure-anax.md

 }
 ```

+Before we deploy any services using hzn CLI, there are two options:

+1. Deploy all services `ONLY from Management Hub VM` to Agent VM using hzn CLI
+2. Deploy all services from Agent VM itself using hzn CLI.
+This is default way of deploying open horizon services so far.

+For Option 1, please follow this guide: [Exposing Open Horizon Agent API to Outside](06-expose-agent-api.md) and come back here for the remaining steps below to deploy services.

+For Option 2, you can follow the remaining steps below to deploy services.

-Next we will publish an example EdgeX service to the openhorizon hub and then tell the agent to run the service.
+Next we will publish an example EdgeX service to Open Horizon Management hub and then tell the agent to run the service.

 ``` bash
 git clone https://eos2git.cec.lab.emc.com/ISG-Edge/HelloSally.git